janschill/cern-solid-code-investigation/report/review-solid-spec.md

-# Review of the Solid specifications
+# Review of the Solid Specifications

 ## Summary